InputModel

 Connect the current model to a Task object, if the model is preexisting.
 Preexisting models include:

-When the experiment is executed remotely in a worker, the input model already specified in the experiment is used.
+When the experiment is executed remotely in a worker, the input model specified in the experiment UI/backend is used, unless ignore_remote_overrides is set to True.

 The ClearML Web-App allows you to switch one input model for another and then enqueue the experiment to execute in a worker.

-name (str ) – The model name to be stored on the Task (default the filename, of the model weights, without the file extension)
+• name (str ) – The model name to be stored on the Task (default to filename of the model weights, without the file extension, or to Input Model if that is not found)

 None